IFTA Reporting Complete Guide for Trucking Companies

 IFTA requires carriers to maintain comprehensive records supporting their quarterly returns.
 These records must be kept for a minimum of four years from the filing date and must be made available upon request during an audit.
 Required records include:

-• Mileage records — Individual trip records showing the date, origin, destination, route of travel, beginning and ending odometer readings, and total miles by jurisdiction.
+- Mileage records — Individual trip records showing the date, origin, destination, route of travel, beginning and ending odometer readings, and total miles by jurisdiction.
+GPS/telematics data from providers like Motive or Samsara is the gold standard for mileage documentation.

-• Fuel purchase records — Receipts or card statements for every fuel purchase showing the date, seller name and address, number of gallons, fuel type, price per gallon or total cost, and the vehicle unit number.
+- Fuel purchase records — Receipts or card statements for every fuel purchase showing the date, seller name and address, number of gallons, fuel type (diesel or gasoline), price per gallon or total cost, and the vehicle unit number or license plate.
+Receipts must be legible and complete; missing information can result in disallowed credits during an audit.

-• Vehicle information — Fleet list showing each qualified vehicle's unit number, VIN, make, model, year, and fuel type.
+- Vehicle information — Fleet list showing each qualified vehicle's unit number, VIN, make, model, year, and fuel type.
+This must be current for each quarter filed.

 Common IFTA Mistakes and Penalties